dfrtz/huereka/SETUP.md

 ### Build and Install Python3.9

-As of Raspberry Pi OS Bullseye this step is no longer required, however it is left here for posterity or wishing to build a version newer than 3.9.2 (latest as of 2021-10-30 Raspberry Pi OS Lite).
+As of Raspberry Pi OS Bullseye this step is no longer required, however it is left here for posterity or for this wishing to build a version newer than 3.9.2 (latest as of 2021-10-30 Raspberry Pi OS Lite).

 1. Install dependencies to build python from source.
 This builds a fairly minimal python.
 If you wish to expand the code further, python may need to be rebuilt later after more packages are installed:
     ```
     sudo apt install -y \
         build-essential \